 Make Your Site Mobile-Friendly

 Today, many customers will use a phone to visit your website.
 Oddly, businesses and designers still think of desktop-only experiences or create something with the desktop as a primary focus.
-While computers still get a good chunk of traffic, many people will use their smartphone (and it’s increasing by the day).
+While computers still get a good chunk of traffic, many people will use their smartphones (and it’s increasing by the day).
 So it’s important to create a simplified experience for them.

 You typically have just a few seconds to grab the attention of potential customers who visit your eCommerce store.
 Numerous studies show that if your site takes too long to load, users won’t hang around but will instead try sites belonging to your competitors.
 Our full-service marketing firm can show you how to create a site with instant visual appeal.